3ll3d00d/pypolarmap/readme.md

 ## TODO

-* multi chart sets draw=False in updateDecibelRange but this means the limits are not changed at all (need to store the limits separately in the charts rather than relying on get_lim)
+* multi chart still not redrawing properly as the dB range changes